Jurchen unification

-The Jurchen unification were a series of events in the late 16th and early 17th centuries that led to the unification of the Jurchen tribes under Nurhaci, a Jianzhou Jurchen leader who had an antagonistic relationship with the Ming dynasty due to their involvement in events early on in his life that led to the death of his father and grandfather.
+The Jurchen unification was a series of events in the late 16th and early 17th centuries that led to the unification of the Jurchen tribes under the Jianzhou Jurchen leader Nurhaci.
+While Nurhaci was originally a vassal of the Ming dynasty who considered himself a local representative of imperial Ming power, he also had a somewhat antagonistic relationship with the Ming due to Ming's involvement in events early on in his life that led to the death of his father and grandfather combined with his own increasing ambition.

 From 1583 to the early 1600s, Nurhaci led a series of military and influence campaigns that led to the unification of the majority of the Jurchen tribes.
-In 1616, Nurhaci established the Later Jin dynasty and ruled as its founding khan.
+In 1616, Nurhaci established the Later Jin dynasty and ruled as its founding khan, and he renounced Ming overlordship with the Seven Grievances in 1618.
+After his death in 1626 his son Hong Taiji proclaimed the Qing dynasty by renaming the dynasty "Great Qing".

 Background

-The Ming dynasty categorized the Jurchens into three groups, the Jianzhou Jurchens, the Haixi Jurchens, and the Wild Jurchens.
+The Ming dynasty founder sent military commissions to gain control of the Jurchen tribes.
+After the dissolution of the Nurgan Regional Military Commission in the 15th century, the Ming dynasty adopted a political strategy of divide and rule for different Jurchen tribes.
+The Ming categorized the Jurchens into three groups, the Jianzhou Jurchens, the Haixi Jurchens, and the Wild Jurchens.

 The Jianzhou were primarily composed of three tribes, the Odoli, Huligai, and Tuowen.
 The Haixi were dominated by the Hulun confederation composed of four tribes, the Ula, Hada, Hoifa, and Yehe.
 Not much is known about the Wild Jurchens except for the existence of a Donghai tribe among them.

 The Hulun confederation was dominated by the head of the Hada tribe, Wang Tai, from 1548 onward.
 As hegemon he created alliances with both Jurchens and Mongols, eventually assuming the title of khan.
 Under Wang Tai, the Hulun expanded their territory at the expense of the Jianzhou.
-However his rule was based on personal prestige, and when he died in 1582, his son lost control of the confederation.
+His rule was based upon personal prestige, and when he died in 1582, his son lost control of the confederation.
 Power over the Hulun passed from the Hada to two brothers of the Yehe tribe.
 At this point the Ming intervened and decided to open separate markets to divide and weaken their authority over the Hulun.
 This inadvertently led to the rise of the Jianzhou Jurchens.